Is stretching good for hypermobility?

 - I stretch because I have short muscles.

 - If I don’t stretch, I will get stiff.

 - I don’t stretch, I don’t want to cause damage.

-- I tried yoga once and had a flare up, so I don’t stretch.
+- I tried yoga once and had a flare-up, so I don’t stretch.

 - I stretch before my strengthening exercises; I don’t want to be injured.

 The sheer amount of misinformation out there is astounding.
-I think the only possible way forward into Part 3, has to be by actually taking a look at what stretching is, more importantly does, and what the cold, hard evidence implies.
+I think the only possible way forward here, has to be by actually taking a look at what stretching is, more importantly, what it does.